Efficient View Planning Guided by Previous-Session Reconstruction for Repeated Plant Monitoring: Introduction

 \section{Introduction}

-Monitoring the growth of crops is essential but labor-intensive.
-Autonomous monitoring with robots offers a scalable alternative, and recent work has explored active perception for 3D plant reconstruction by solving the next-best-view (NBV) planning problem~\citep{zaenker2021viewpoint,menon2023iros,burusa2024attention,ci2025ssl} to mitigate occlusions caused by complex plant structures.
-In production environments such as glasshouses, reconstruction needs to be carried out periodically (e.g., twice per week) to capture the continuous growth of plants.
-Most existing systems, however, restart the reconstruction process from scratch at each cycle, leading to unnecessary resource consumption and the loss of valuable information from previous captures.
+Monitoring crop growth is essential for understanding plant development and supporting timely agricultural decision-making~\cite{yang2020crop}, yet it remains labor-intensive.
+To enable consistent comparisons across sessions, monitoring systems increasingly rely on 3D reconstruction of plant geometry.
+Autonomous monitoring with robots can reduce manual effort, and recent work has explored active perception for 3D plant reconstruction by solving next-best-view (NBV) planning problems~\citep{zaenker2021viewpoint,menon2023iros,burusa2024attention,ci2025ssl} to reduce the impact of occlusions caused by complex plant structures.
+In production environments such as greenhouses, 3D reconstruction is carried out repeatedly across monitoring sessions (e.g., multiple times per week) to track continuous growth.
+However, many existing systems treat each session independently and restart the reconstruction pipeline, leading to redundant data acquisition and discarding informative geometry already observed in previous sessions.

-Given a previously reconstructed 3D model of the same plant, how can we exploit this temporal prior to improve view planning for the current cycle?
-Our approach leverages two ideas.
-First, we perform non-rigid registration to align the prior model to a new partial observation, yielding an approximation of the current geometry on which we can plan directly, as shown in Fig.~\ref{fig_cover}.
-Second, once a geometry approximation is available, we adopt a one-shot view planning strategy that computes a set of informative views at once by solving a set covering optimization problem balancing coverage and acquisition effort, following the spirit of~\cite{pan2022ral1}.

-Concretely, we follow the combined view planning pipeline in~\cite{pan2024tro}, which couples an initial NBV stage with one-shot planning.
-In practice, a single extra NBV typically increases the observed surface to about 60–80\% (see~\cite{pan2024tro}), which is adequate for robust non-rigid registration.
-After registration, we account for potential plant growth between acquisition cycles by introducing an inflation step to the approximated geometry.
-The inflated geometry approximation then serves as the input to the set covering optimization to compute the minimal view set for the current cycle.

-To the best of our knowledge, this is the first work to leverage temporal priors of growing plants to enhance view planning for periodic 3D reconstruction.
-Our contributions are summarized as follows: \begin{itemize} \item Formalization of temporal-prior-guided view planning.
-Given a prior plant model and a new partial observation, plan a minimal view set that fully covers an inflated geometry approximation of the current plant. \item A complete pipeline that accounts for non-rigid registration robustness and potential plant growth across acquisition cycles. \item Experimental results demonstrate that our method maintains high reconstruction quality while reducing both the number of views and the robot’s movement cost compared with~\cite{pan2023cviu}.
-Moreover, it exhibits stronger generalization across varying plant complexities and view space configurations than~\cite{pan2024tro}. \end{itemize} To facilitate reproducibility, we release our implementation at \url{https://github.com/HumanoidsBonn/TPVP}.